wentasah/novaboot/README.md

 - \--uboot-init

-    Command(s) to send the uBoot bootloader before loading the images and botting them.
+    Command(s) to send the U-Boot bootloader before loading the images and booting them.

 ## Target interaction phase

-In this phase, target's serial output is passed to `novaboot` stdout.
-If `novaboot`'s stdin is on TTY, the stdin is passed to the target allowing interactive work with the target.
+In this phase, target's serial output is redirected to stdout and if stdin is a TTY, it is redirected to the target's serial input allowing interactive work with the target.

-This phase end when the target hangs up or when Ctrl-C is pressed.

 - \--exiton=_string_